 Related article: The difference between accounts and investments

 A Self-directed RRSP is an RRSP account that allows you to hold many different types of investments under consolidated within one single account.
-Some RRSP accounts only allow you to gold mutual funds Other RRSP accounts will only have GICs.
+Some RRSP accounts only allow you to hold mutual funds.
+Other RRSP accounts will only have GICs.
 Self-directed RRSPs give you more investment freedom and control.
 Contrary to the name, self-directed RRSPs do not have to be self-managed.
 You can have a financial advisor help you manage your self-directed RRSP.

 Looking at the cost

 Most Self-Directed RRSPs have an annual trustee fee.
 This fee is paid to the trustee to cover the administrative costs of overseeing the RRSP.
 In many cases, the trustee only makes income through these fees.
 Annual trustee fees range as low as $25 per year to $250 per year.
 In many cases, your financial institution may waive these fees under certain conditions.
-Sel;f-Directed Fees are account fees that are charged over and above any investment fees like trading costs, Management Fees (or MERs), loads, etc.
+Self-Directed Fees are account fees that are charged over and above any investment fees like trading costs, Management Fees (or MERs), loads, etc.

 Related article: Investors need to pay attention to their investment fees

-The way to look at the cost of the Self-Directed RRSP is to take the annual fee and divide it by the total portfolio balance in RRSPs.
+One way to look at the cost of the Self-Directed RRSP is to take the annual fee and divide it by the total portfolio balance in RRSPs.
 If you are thinking about a Self-Directed RRSP, the objective is to consolidate a bunch of little plans into one plan.

 For example let's say the fee is $125 (or $133.75 with the GST) and your RRSP portfolio is $50,000.
-You fee represents 0.27% of the portfolio per year.
+Your fee represents 0.27% of the portfolio per year.
 The question you have to ask yourself is “Is there value in paying 0.27% for the benefits of a Self-Directed RRSP?”.